Badr bin Hamad Al Busaidi

-Sayyid Badr bin Hamad Al Busaidi (بدر بن حمد البوسعيدي; born 30 May 1960) is the foreign minister of Oman.
+Sayyid Badr bin Hamad bin Hamood Al Busaidi (بدر بن حمد بن حمود البوسعيدي; born 30 May 1960) is a member of the Omani royal family, a diplomat and politician who has been serving as the foreign minister of Oman since 18 August 2020.
 He has represented Oman in regional and international meetings, which include the United Nations.

 Personal life

 Early life

 Badr was born in Muscat on 30 May 1960.
-He is the second son of Sayyid Hamad bin Hamood Al Busaidi, who worked under Sultan Said bin Taimur and Sultan Qaboos bin Said.

-In the 1960s, his father was the private secretary of Sultan Said bin Taimur, who lived exclusively in Salalah, during which Sayyid Hamad, along with his family, lived in the Salalah palace compounds.

-In 1970 Sultan Qaboos succeeded his father and made his residence in Muscat.
-Sayyid Hamad moved the family to Muscat in order to assist the new sultan in the development of a modern administration; he held the position of Minister of Diwan (Court) Affairs, managing the relations between the Sultan and the citizens, until 1986.
-From 1986 until his death in 2002, Sayyid Hamad was personal adviser to Sultan Qaboos.
+He is the second son of Hamad bin Hamood Al Busaidi, who worked under Sultan Said bin Taimur as his private secretary in the 1960s, and under Sultan Qaboos as Minister of Diwan (Royal Court) Affairs, managing the relations between the Sultan and the citizens, upon his succession in 1970 until 1986.
+From 1986 until his death in 2002, Hamad was the personal adviser to Sultan Qaboos.

 Education

-Badr received his early education in the Saideyya schools between Muscat and Salalah.
-He left for the United Kingdom in 1977 to pursue his further education, and he spent his first months in Wales with a private tutor.
+Al Busaidi received his early education in the Saideyya schools between Muscat and Salalah.
+He left for the United Kingdom in 1977 to pursue further education, where he spent his first months in Wales with a private tutor.
 He relocated to London in spring 1978 and worked with a team of tutors for three years.
-This experience enabled Sayyid Badr to gain the necessary grades in the British Secondary School Examinations to win a place at the University of Oxford, where he was awarded an M.Litt in Politics, Philosophy and Economics (PPE) in 1986.
+This education enabled Al Busaidi to gain the necessary grades in the British Secondary School Examinations to get admitted to University of Oxford, where he was awarded an M.Litt. in Politics, Philosophy and Economics (PPE) in 1986.

 Family

-In 1979 Badr married Noora bint Abdullah bin Mahawish Al Daher, formerly a Saudi Arabian but now an Omani national.
+In 1979, Al Busaidi Badr married Noora bint Abdullah bin Mahawish Al Daher, formerly a Saudi Arabian but now an Omani national.
 They divorced in 1993.
 Their children are: